20 ways to pay less tax: cut your Income Tax, Council Tax, and Inheritance Tax

 Additionally, the first £1,000 you make from your property, for things like renting out your driveway, is tax-free.

-Use Stamp Duty holidays and exemptions
+Use Stamp Duty exemptions

 Higher rates apply if your purchase is a second home or buy-to-let investment.